Wanna Stay Out of These?

 A side note here:

-Almost every time I hear this one comment it sounds to me like a chalk board screeching...
+Every time I hear this one comment it sounds to me like a chalk board screeching...

 DO NOT!!!
 Do not try to hit 2 inches behind the ball in a bunker!
 Everything you have done to this point has set you up to make that strike.
 You have dug your feet in which is already going to make that 2 inches happen.
 Inconsistent shots abound when this "hit 2 inches behind the ball" thought process shows up!